We build strategic partnerships, both public and private, to extend the reach of tribes and ensure authentic tribal experiences.

 - Akerman, LLP

-2019 in Review: A Snapshot of AIANTA’s YearAs we enter a brand new deade, we can’t help but note that 2019 was an incredibly productive year for the American Indian Alaska Native Tourism Association.
-It was also a successful year for tourism throughout Indian Country...
+2019 in Review: A Snapshot of AIANTA’s YearAs we've said before, 2019 was an incredibly productive year for the American Indian Alaska Native Tourism Association as well as a successful year for tourism throughout Indian Country in the United States.
+Join us in...

 AIANTA made frequent appearances in national and international news during 2019.
 Here are a few of he top outlets covering Indian Country tourism last year.